Amdrel/jamiekuppens.com/content/post/writing-a-chip-8-virtual-machine-in-rust/index.md

 CHIP-8 is very simple, execution is done through a main loop which iterates over opcodes and performs their documented action.
 Before starting the loop, fonts are loading into reserved memory for the application to use.
-Originally the reserved space was created to store the interpreter's executable code, but for modern programs this is no longer the case and it's simply used for fonts.
+Originally the reserved space was created to store the interpreter's executable code, but for modern programs this is no longer the case so it's only used for fonts.

+Here is a snippet from my code to demonstrates all the functions a main loop has to perform:

+{{< highlight rust >}}
+/// Execute instructions from ram. pub fn run(&mut self) {
+    loop {
+        // Interconnect can signal the emulator to halt.
+        // This is because interconnect works with the native window system
+        // and handles close events.
+        if self.interconnect.halt {
+            break
+        }

+        // Read a word from ram where the program counter currently points
+        // to execute.
+        let word = self.interconnect.read_word(self.pc);

+        // Execute until the subroutine ends if we are in one. if self.execute_instruction(word) {
+            break
+        }

+        // Poll for input and set the input state. self.interconnect.handle_input();
+    }
+}

+...

+/// Reads a 16 bit word from ram.
+This function is used mainly to read and
+/// execute instructions.
+#[inline(always)]
+pub fn read_word(&self, addr: u16) -> u16 {
+    BigEndian::read_u16(&self.ram[addr as usize..])
+}
+{{< /highlight >}}

+In my interpreter I use the [byteorder](https://crates.io/crates/byteorder) crate to get proper values from the ram.
+The loop reads instructions from ram and calls an execution function that checks the opcodes and performs their tasks.
+Most of the work that went into the project was implementing the opcodes and interfacing with the operating system for sound and display.

 ### Summary

-CHIP-8 is a great way to get introduced to emulation and I highly recommend implementing your own if this interests you.
+CHIP-8 is a great way to get introduced to emulation and I highly recommend implementing your own interpreter if this interests you.
 You should be able to implement CHIP-8 with any modern programming language, but I recommend using a language that has a good type system to avoid frustration.
 Feel free to check out my source code on [Github](https://github.com/Reshurum/notch), but I highly recommend doing this yourself.

-Many thanks to [yupferris](https://github.com/yupferris) for inspiring me to take on this endeavor and I feel like this project has made me a better engineer.
+Many thanks to [yupferris](https://github.com/yupferris) for inspiring me to take on this endeavor as I feel like this project has made me a better engineer.